domRiddle/ASF/Compatibility.md

 ## Runtime requirements

 Currently ASF as a program is targetting **.NET 4.6.1 platform** and should work just fine with any working implementation of that platform.
-Currently we have two implementations that are passing that requirement, and it's official **[.NET framework](https://en.wikipedia.org/wiki/.NET_Framework)** by Microsoft, and unofficial .NET framework implementation called **[Mono](https://en.wikipedia.org/wiki/Mono_(software))**.
+Currently we have two implementations that are passing that requirement, and it's official **[.NET Framework](https://en.wikipedia.org/wiki/.NET_Framework)** by Microsoft, and unofficial .NET Framework implementation called **[Mono](https://en.wikipedia.org/wiki/Mono_(software))**.

 ---

-### .NET framework
+### .NET Framework

-Currently latest version of .NET framework is **[4.6.2](https://www.microsoft.com/en-us/download/details.aspx?id=53345)**.
-Together with previous **[4.6.1](https://www.microsoft.com/en-us/download/details.aspx?id=49981)** release, it creates following list of supported OSes in official .NET framework implementation by Microsoft:
+Currently latest version of .NET Framework is **[4.6.2](https://www.microsoft.com/en-us/download/details.aspx?id=53345)**.
+Together with previous **[4.6.1](https://www.microsoft.com/en-us/download/details.aspx?id=49981)** release, it creates following list of supported OSes in official .NET Framework implementation by Microsoft:

 - Windows 7 SP1 (x86 and x64)
 - Windows 8 (x86 and x64)